Outreach and Inclusion

 Participation and learning are at the heart of the Music@Malling programme with a series of differentiated outreach projects that run throughout the year.

 The projects are designed to inspire creativity and encourage young people to perform, develop their artistic skills and use their imagination.
-We aim to embed music and creativity in local primary and secondary schools and provide children and young people direct access to outstanding arts practitioners through outreach and world class concerts.
+We aim to embed music and creativity in local primary and secondary schools and provide children, young people and marginalised groups direct access to outstanding arts practitioners through outreach and world class concerts.

 Music@Malling work in partnerships with international, national and regional organisations to develop these projects which engage hundreds of people each year.